Escape to the Country: International broadcasts

 In Australia, Escape to the Country airs on Seven Network's free-to-air digital channel 7TWO, and the Lifestyle Channel on Foxtel Subscription TV.

 In Canada, it is seen on CTV Life Channel, as well as CBC.
 In Sweden, it airs on TV8.

-In the Netherlands, Escape to the Country has been broadcast since April 2011 on SBS6, and is available on BBC channels distributed by cable operators.
+In the Netherlands, Escape to the Country has been broadcast as Droomhuis op het Platteland (Dutch for "Dreamhouse on the countryside") since April 2011 on SBS6, and is available on BBC channels distributed by cable operators.
 It is mentioned in the novel The Detour by Dutch author Gerbrand Bakker.

 In the United States, it was available on the Netflix online streaming service in 2017, but has since been discontinued.
 As of March 2020, a limited number of episodes were available for streaming on Amazon Prime Video, in conjunction with IMDbTV.
 On Dabl, two episodes are broadcast weekday afternoons and rerun the same evening; as of 29 December 2023, Dabl has changed its format, and no longer broadcasts Escape to the Country.

 It is also featured on a dedicated TV channel on Samsung TV Plus, running episodes 24 hours per day, back to back, seven days a week.

 DVD releases

 On 5 March 2014, two DVDs of the series were released in Australia by Shock Entertainment.
-Titled Series 20 Parts 1 & 2, the two DVDs box sets had a total of 19 discs.
+Titled Series 20 - Part 1 and Series 20 - Part 2, the two DVD box sets had a total of 19 discs.
+A further three disc set was released on 6 August 2014, a Best Of Series 20.